3DCoded/3dchameleon-klipper/README.md

-# gh-pages
+# docs
-This branch holds the code for the Github Pages site for 3DChameleon-klipper
+This branch holds the documentation source for https://3dcoded.github.io/3dchameleon-klipper